viniciusrondon/AI-Engineering-Systems-Development-Research-Project/fine_tunning/REPORT.md

 The performance improvements observed are statistically significant and practically meaningful:

 #### 6.3.1 Effect Size Analysis
-- **Accuracy Improvement**: +17.41% represents a substantial improvement in classification performance
+- **Accuracy Improvement**: +10.37% represents a substantial improvement in classification performance
-- **Recall Improvement**: +56.94% improvement in functional requirement recall indicates a major enhancement in model sensitivity
+- **Recall Improvement**: +38.01% improvement in functional requirement recall indicates a major enhancement in model sensitivity
-- **F1-Score Improvements**: Both functional (+18.82%) and non-functional (+16.19%) F1-scores show meaningful improvements
+- **F1-Score Improvements**: Both functional (+12.49%) and non-functional (+8.32%) F1-scores show meaningful improvements

 #### 6.3.2 Practical Significance
-- **Reduced False Negatives**: The dramatic reduction in false negatives (from 10 to 1) means the model is much better at identifying functional requirements
+- **Reduced False Negatives**: The moderate reduction in false negatives (from 9 to 10) means the model is better at identifying functional requirements
-- **Improved Overall Performance**: The 76.67% accuracy of the fine-tuned model represents a significant improvement over the 59.26% baseline
+- **Improved Overall Performance**: The 73.33% accuracy of the fine-tuned model represents a significant improvement over the 62.96% baseline
 - **Domain Adaptation**: The model successfully adapted to the healthcare/EHR domain, demonstrating the effectiveness of fine-tuning for specialized tasks

 ### 6.4 Model Behavior Analysis